 Health & Safety

-Marist College is requiring students to follow the New York State guidelines for isolation and quarantine after COVID-19 infection or exposure.
-Marist is no longer directly overseeing individual students’ isolation and quaratine; rather, per CDC and New York State guidelines, the College expects students to manage their own isolation and quarantine period, using New York State guidance.
-We are here to support students as needed.
+Marist College is requiring students, faculty, and staff to follow the CDC guidelines for isolation, and for exposure precautions after COVID-19 infection or exposure.
+Marist is no longer directly overseeing individual isolation and exposure precautions for community members; rather, per the CDC, the College expects individuals to manage their own isolation period and exposure precautions, using this guidance.
+Health Services (students) and Human Resources (employees) are here to provide support, as needed.

 Students who test positive for, or are otherwise diagnosed with COVID-19:

 - Marist College policy is that students complete their isolation at home.
 Students should coordinate with their families to isolate safely.
 If a student is unable to return home due to distance or vulnerability of family members, certain other options are possible.

 - Students who have their own bedroom and bathroom can isolate in their room, as long as other residents of their unit are not at high risk for severe COVID-19 infection.

 - Students who have their own bedroom, but share a bathroom with a small number of people (3-4) can generally isolate in their room, with measures in place to reduce potential exposure from the shared bath (wear a mask in the bathroom, disinfect surfaces after use, open a window if possible, separate bathroom usage by greater than one hour, etc).